Notasulga, Alabama

 Notasulga is a town in Macon and Lee counties in the U.S. state of Alabama.
 As of the 2020 census, the population of the town was 914.
 The portion in Lee County is part of the Auburn Metropolitan Area.
 According to the 1910 U.S. Census, it incorporated in 1893.
 Author Zora Neale Hurston was born in Notasulga in 1891.
 The town name comes from the Creek words noti sulgi, which means "many teeth".

 Geography

-Notasulga is located in northern Macon County at (32.560821, -85.667631).
+Notasulga is located in northern Macon County.
 The town extends northeast into the western part of Lee County.

 According to the U.S. Census Bureau, the town has a total area of 36.6 km2, of which 36.2 km2 are land and 0.4 km2, or 1.09%, are water.
-The center of town is on a height of land, draining north to Sougahatchee Creek, a west-flowing tributary of the Tallapoosa River, and south to Red Creek, a tributary of Uphapee Creek, which also flows west to the Tallapoosa.
+The center of town is on a height of land, draining north to Saugahatchee Creek, a west-flowing tributary of the Tallapoosa River, and south to Red Creek, a tributary of Uphapee Creek, which also flows west to the Tallapoosa.